epfl-ada/ada-2021-project-pandas-brown-bears/README.md

 * What hidden communities do the speakers form?
 How do they link together?
 * How does the dynamic “influence network” evolve over 2015-2020 years?
 ## Proposed additional datasets (if any):
-Metadata about the speakers in the Quotebank dataset gathered in the `speaker_attributes.parquet file`.
+Metadata about the speakers in the Quotebank dataset gathered in the `speaker_attributes.parquet` file.
 We will use it for detection of the same people called different ways in the Quotebank dataset (`aliases` feature) and for analysis of politicians' proportion among the most influential speakers (`occupation` feature).
 ## Methods:
 In order to determine the most influential people in the network, we will use `Katz centrality` measure for directed graphs.